 The Multi-Sensory Institute at PNCS tailors its instruction to the needs of children with dyslexia.
 The combination of specialized instructional techniques such as the Orton-Gillingham method, multi-sensory instruction, small class sizes, and specially trained, dedicated teachers makes this a safe and happy place for children with dyslexia to learn.

-Instead of pulling a dyslexic child out of a classroom for instruction which is appropriate to his needs, we bring dyslexic friendly teaching techniques into the classroom, all day long.
+Instead of pulling dyslexic children out of a classroom for instruction which is appropriate to their needs, we bring dyslexic-friendly teaching techniques into the classroom, all day long.

 Using All Senses To Learn

 Our teachers use teaching techniques which incorporate visual, auditory and hands-on learning in an integrated way to promote learning in students who cannot use reading as effectively as a primary learning tool.
 It is well recognized that children who read poorly miss out on learning vocabulary, on cultural references, and on other information acquired by reading.
 They cannot take advantage of many learning opportunities which require heavy loads of reading and writing to fulfill class requirements.
 Multi-sensory learning and explicit instruction in vocabulary help to make this information available to children with language learning disabilities.